 Leave the fondant at room temperature for at least 12 hours before you use it.

-To use – If the fondant is sticky then knead in a little icing/confectioners sugar.
-Keep any fondant you are not using, covered at all times to prevent it from drying out.
+To use – If the fondant is sticky, then knead in a little icing/confectioner’s sugar.
+Keep any fondant you are not using covered at all times to prevent it from drying out.

 Makes approximately 5 lbs (2 ¼ kilos) fondant

-Storage If kept double wrapped in plastic and then placed into an airtight plastic container, the fondant will keep for quite a while at room temperature.
-If you are going to keep it for a long time then you can store it in the freezer.
+If kept double wrapped in plastic and then placed into an airtight plastic container, the fondant will keep for quite a while at room temperature.
+If you keep it for a long time, you can store it in the freezer.

-I hope you’ve found this useful and have success in making rolled fondant
+I hope you’ve found this recipe useful and will make some yourself.